ElkeJohannes/Gush/README.md

 As the site will feature one page with a single game on it, there will be no need for a menu.
 As the game itself will be flashy and draw focus, the rest of the page will be minimalistic to keep the users' focus on the game.
 The amount of always visible buttons will be kept to a minimum.
 There will be a start button displayed over the game area that disappears when the game is running.
 At the top, there will be some information about the currently running game such as score and level.

 ### **<ins>Skeleton</ins>**
-The following wireframes were made to give a rough idea of the project.
+The following wireframes were made using [Balsamiq](https://balsamiq.com/) to give a rough idea of the project.
 No part of these is definitive, and especially the colors and fonts will vary from the end result.
 - [Start page](assets/wireframes/start.png)
 - [Playing - example 1](assets/wireframes/playing1.png)
 - [Playing - example 2](assets/wireframes/playing2.png)